It’s trendy now to have a slice of chocolate chilli cake, but black turtle beans as well? Why?

 3. Place drained and well-rinsed beans, coconut oil, coconut palm sugar, cocoa, salt and cayenne in a food processor and blend until well combined.
 Add maple syrup and chia mixture and pulse to incorporate.
 The batter should hold together.
 Remove blade from the food processor and add chocolate pieces and cranberries.
 Fold to incorporate.

 4. Spoon cookie batter onto lined baking sheet.
-Using the back of the spoon, flatten top of cookies slightly, as they will not spread when baking.
+Using the back of the spoon, flatten the top of cookies slightly, as they will not spread when baking.

 Bake for 15 minutes until the edges are browning.
 Cool and eat.
 Store in the fridge.